xDD-CLE/katas/trigrams/samjones/rubyOO/README.md

   - Text Rearranger: Adds each translation to an instance variable.
 Returns value when completed.
 2. Complex Trigramerations: File to File trigramerations.
 Tested with moby dick (runs in <5 seconds).
   - File Tokenizer: Lazily reads file lines, then splits on non word characters, then flattens results to return words.
 	- Persisted Trigramerator: Trigramerates tokens into a database using DBM.
-Seeds text generation by providing the last key that was trigramerated.
+Seeds text generation by random key from the database.
 Returns random trigramerated value for each key.
 	- File Rearranger: Writes each translation to file as it happens.
 Does not return rearranged text to allow large file rearrangement.

 ##Assumptions
 - File cleanup insn't important.